openmod/openmod-docs/content/development-guide/localization.md

 # Localization
-Localization allows users to customize and translate your plugins messages.
+Localization allows users to customize and translate your plugin's messages.
 This is achieved through the translations.yaml file and the IStringLocalizer service.

 ## Adding the translations.yaml
-Create a new file called "translations.yaml" inside your projects root directory.
+Create a new file called "translations.yaml" inside your project's root directory.
 After that, add the following to your .csproj file:
 ```xml
 <ItemGroup>